 - File a declaration and US$4,270 licence fee with CIMA, confirming the entity’s suitability for excluded person status.

-Healy Consultants Group PLC has experience with establishing companies as excluded persons in the Cayman Islands, and can assist your firm with registration and compliance.
+Healy Consultants Group has experience with establishing companies as excluded persons in the Cayman Islands, and can assist your firm with registration and compliance.
 Our firm can assist with incorporating your Cayman Islands company, drafting documentation for excluded person registration, registering the company’s directors with CIMA, and providing an MLRO and compliance officer.

 Photo by Sam valadi, available under a Creative Commons Attribution 2.0 Generic (CC BY 2.0) license.